Mini Pancakes

 - Have ingredients at room temperature so that the batter has an even texture and achieves more volume.

-- Use a non-stick skillet or griddle to stop pancakes sticking and don't use high heat.
-Plus don't overcook them because mini pancakes dry out easier than larger pancakes.
+- Use a non-stick skillet or griddle to stop pancakes sticking, and don’t use high heat.
+Plus, don’t overcook them because mini pancakes dry out more easily than larger pancakes.

 Nutritional Disclaimer